ncezid-biome/datasets/README.md

 # Datasets
-Toy datasets for fast Oxford Nanopore assembly
+Toy and benchmark datasets

 ## Purpose

+### Benchmark datasets
+We wish to put together a set of data that, after assembly, the results can be compared back.
+These results can include actual assemblies or profiling such as MLST.
+There are several advantages including

+* Workshops and trainings
+* Proficiency testing
+* Certifications
+* Bioinformatics workflow development
+* Baseline comparison between bioinformatics pipelines

+### Toy datasets
-We wish to put together a set of Oxford Nanopore data that is fast to assemble.
+We wish to put together a set of data that is fast to assemble.
 There are several advantages including

 * Fast to test new bioinformatics workflows